sakshigup/firstscala/README.md

 ```
 This will persist your data manually in the database.

+#### To get the data

-* To get the data, invoke the route by providing the start timestamp or end timestamp or device id or any combinations of all three:
+* Invoke the route by providing the start timestamp/end timestamp/device id or any combinations of all the three.
 ```
 http://localhost:9000/api/temperatureData?startTs&endTs&deviceId
 ```